thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-31-Azure-OpenAI-Deployment-with-terraform.markdown

 * **Not Throughput Guarantees**: Performance depends on available capacity.

 ### PTU features
-* **Guaranteed Throughput**: Reserves the certain capacity mensured in tokens per minute.
+* **Guaranteed Throughput**: Reserves a certain capacity measured in tokens per minute.
 * **Consistent Latency**: More predictable response times (99% SLA).
 * **Fixed Costs**: You pay for your reserved capacity independend of usage.
   * **Global PTU**: $1/hour.
   * **Data Zone PTU**: $1.10/hour.
-* More accesible for smaller workloads.
+* More accessible for smaller workloads.

 ## Azure Reservations
-If you plan to use PTUs over longer timeframes, then you can make reservations to reduce cost.
+If you plan to use PTUs over longer timeframes, you can make reservations to reduce costs.
 * **Monthly and Yearly Reservations**: Commit to a longer period for discounted rates.
 * **Cost Savings**: Save money compared to hourly rates.
 * **Planning Required**: Ensure you correctly estimate your capacity needs.